Anandkhanapure007/evolent-assignment/README.md

 # Assignment

-I have developed Application as per given
+I have developed Application in angular 4.
 Functionality:

 - List contacts